oVirt/ovirt-site/source/sla/watchdog-device.html.md

 There will be another patch to resolve that.

-**1.**
+**1.** In the host level, vdsm should get the notification from libvirt, and report it in the vm stats.

-Add a flag to vm stats to indicate the event happened and what action was taken.
+A flag in vm stats indicate the event happened and what action was taken.
 Then engine could find it by polling vm's stats.

 Maybe this is not a good way for a watchdog event.
 But simple.